 List C – Humanities and Social Sciences Courses

-The following Humanities and Social Sciences courses are permissible but will not be pre-scheduled.
+The following Humanities and Social Sciences courses are permissible.
 In general, all literature and civilization courses in language departments are approved as Humanities and Social Sciences courses.

 Anthropology (ANTH): All